Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 New customers will need to come to the Treasury Office at Town Hall located at 100 E. Main St. to fill out an application for service.
 You will need to bring a valid picture ID or driver's license.
 Expired forms of identification are not accepted.
 The Town also requires a deposit of $50.00 or higher, subject to credit.
 If you are renting, you will be required to present a lease/rental agreement.
 If you are purchasing a home, you will need to present a buyer's agreement or closing documents.
 If same day service is needed, please be at Town Hall by 3 p.m.

-The Town accepts utility bill payments online; however, we do not currently offer tax payment online.
-To pay taxes, you must either come to Town Hall (100 East Main Street) and visit Finance to pay taxes in person, drop off your taxes in the drop box located to the left of the sliding glass doors at the entrance of Town Hall, or you may mail your tax payment to 100 E. Main St., Christiansburg, VA 24073.
+The Town accepts utility bill payments online and tax payment online.
+You can also come to Town Hall (100 East Main Street) and visit Finance to pay in person, at the drop box located to the left of the sliding glass doors at the entrance of Town Hall, or you may mail your payment to 100 E. Main St., Christiansburg, VA 24073.

 We are also able to accept payments via the following: